A Skincare Routine for Dark Olive Skin Tones

 Cleansing is important for all skin tones and skin types.
 Reach for a gentle formula to rid your skin of dead surface skin cells, makeup, oil and any other impurities.
 We love the Thayers pH Balancing Gentle Face Wash With Aloe Vera, a jelly-to-foam cleanser that helps strengthen the skin’s moisture barrier and balance its pH levels.

-The trick to exfoliating the right way?
-Sloughing away dead cells while still managing to be careful with your complexion.
+The trick to exfoliating the right way is by sloughing away dead cells without stripping your skin.
 That means finding an exfoliation method that is gentle enough for your skin and not overdoing it.
 Try a gentle scrub like the Kiehl’s Pineapple Papaya Facial Scrub.

 Dark spots aren’t reserved for those with a dark olive skin tone — they can affect anyone — but it’s true that you may have to be more diligent about targeting them than your fair and medium-skinned friends.
 According to the American Academy of Dermatology (AAD), many everyday things can trigger dark spots and patches in people with dark skin.
 Triggers can include anything from breakouts to bug bites.

 It’s safe to say you won’t be able to avoid the things that bring about dark spots entirely, which means you’ll need a different plan of action.
 Your best bet is to develop a skincare routine that helps to combat dark spots.
 After you cleanse and exfoliate, apply a dark spot correcting serum.
 The Vichy LiftActiv B3 Serum Dark Spots & Wrinkles reduces dullness and dark spots with a mix of niacinamide, glycolic acid and tranexamic acid.